juribeparada/STM32F10X_Lib/README.md

 - Peripheral header file inclusions

 3) STM32F10X_Lib/usb
 - Maple Serial-USB support (Virtual COM), only for STM32F103 devices.
+Most of this code comes from Roger Clark's STM32Duino project.
+There are modifications in order to use the latest ST libraries.
+Also, this USB library includes Roger's fix to run this project with USB in Windows.

+4) STM32F10X_Lib/utils
+- The binary bootloader and utilities in this folder are from Roger Clark's STM32duino project.